Erasmus Charter for Higher Education

 For higher education institutions located in other countries, the ECHE is not required, and the quality framework will be established through inter-institutional agreements between higher education institutions.
 The Charter is awarded for the full duration of Erasmus+.

-A call for proposals for award of ECHE will be held on annual basis.
+A call for proposals for award of ECHE will be held on an annual basis; more information on the latest call is available on the Education, Audiovisual, and Culture Executive Agency (EACEA).

 A list of higher education institutions holding an ECHE is available on the EACEA website.